logicalclocks/hops-docs/docs/user_guide/tensorflow/tensorflow_on_spark.rst

 Improvements by Hops
 --------------------

-1. **Hops provides GPU scheduling!** In the Jupyter configuration before starting Jupyter in HopsWorks, it is possible to configure the number of GPUs that should be accessible for each worker.
+1. **Hops provides GPU scheduling!** In the Jupyter configuration before starting Jupyter in Hopsworks, it is possible to configure the number of GPUs that should be accessible for each worker.

 2. **Parameter servers are not allocated any GPUs** since they perform relatively small computations.